z88dk/z88dk/README.md

 These tools are not normally directly invoked by the user:

+* **M4** acts as z88dk's macro preprocessor and can optionally process files ahead of the c preprocessor or assembler.
 * **ZCPP** is the c preprocessor invoked for sccz80.
 * **ZSDCPP** is the c preprocessor invoked for zsdcc.
 * **ZPRAGMA** is used by the toolchain to process pragmas embedded in c source.